natenka/natenka.github.io/_posts/2021-06-09-asyncio-links.md

 [asyncio](https://docs.python.org/3/library/asyncio.html) - asyncio is a library to write concurrent code using the async/await syntax.

-These are the resources that I have read/listened to and that I liked, but of course there are still a lot of resources that I have not watched or listened to.
-Almost all materials are in English.
+I added only those resources that I read/listened to and that I liked.
+Of course, there are many more resources that I have not looked or read.
+Please share if you know good asyncio resources.
+Plus, I probably forgot to add something.

+> Almost all materials are in English.

 Articles: